11 Best Greek Islands to Visit

 If you are looking to party, Mykonos should be your go-to island.
 The picturesque fishing town is known for its wild beach parties, vibrant nightlife, luxurious hotels, gay-friendly atmosphere, and some very romantic spots.
 Mykonos is visited by the rich and famous, and chances of bumping into a celebrity are always there.
 The fun-loving island is abuzz with trendy bars & cafes, atmospheric taverns, beach clubs, and live entertainment options.
 Mykonos Town (Chora), Little Venice, Golden Super Paradise, and Cave Paradiso are a few spots that attract lots of revelers and party lovers.

 Chora is a delightful maze of narrow bougainvillea-draped streets, slathered in white and packed with artisan stores, terraced cafes, designer shops, and art galleries.
 If you are not in the mood to party, you can explore the iconic windmills of Kato Mili, the white-washed monasteries of Ano Mera, the tiny island of Delos, and the umpteen sun-kissed beaches (Nammos, Fokos, Ellia, Paraga, Scorpios, etc.).
-Try jet-skiing, parasailing, or windsurfing if you want to satisfy your adrenalin rush.
+Try jet-skiing, parasailing, or windsurfing to satisfy your adrenalin rush.
 Mykonos is also a great place to base your vacation in the areas as it is within easy reach of a few islands for day trips.

 Mykonos. commons.wikemedia.org